vincenthopf/librelinks2/CURSOR_MEMORY.md

-# Cursor Memory for Librelinks
+# Cursor Memory for Idly.pro

 ## UI Parameters and Settings